Get the agreement

 Form Notice

-This is an open canonical form, version 0.06, provided without warranty and without legal advice; parties should consult their own counsel.
-The form is free to use under its open license.
+This is an open canonical form, version 0.09, provided without warranty and without legal advice; parties should consult their own counsel.
+The form is free to use under its open license (CC BY 4.0).
 The SAFR™ name is reserved for unmodified canonical terms maintained on a conforming Feed pinned to a published Reporting Standard version.
 The pinned Reporting Standard, identified by version and content hash above, controls all calculations.